insure logo

 Massachusetts$1,616$1,6160%$0

-How does credit score affect home insurance?
+How does your credit score affect home insurance?

 Credit history is one of many factors used by carriers to calculate the potential risks and price of a home insurance policy.